netxms/netxms-doc/admin/object-management.rst

    * - ``%n``
      - Name of event source object.
    * - ``%U``
-     - User name of executer
+     - User name of user that launched the object tool from user interface
    * - ``%v``
      - |product_name| server's version.
    * - ``%[name]``